throughnothing/vimchat/README.md

 * let g:vimchat\_buddylistmaxwidth = max width of buddy list window default ''
 * let g:vimchat\_timestampformat = format of the message timestamp default "[%H:%M]"

+# Hacking
+Keep all lines to 80 characters wide or less
+All python code should follow pep8 guidelines
+All new features should update documentation in the README

 # Contributors

 * Philipp [philsmd](https://github.com/philsmd)